Roth Conversions

 60-day Roll-Over

-You must be careful if you are doing 60-day rollovers, as you can only do one every 365 days.
+You must be careful when doing 60-day rollovers, as you can only do one every 365 days.

 The SECURE Act

 This recent Act did not address partial Roth conversions; however, the loss of the Stretch IRA may increase the importance of conversions as a legacy and/or estate play.
-Non-spousal Inherited Roth IRA may no longer be stretched and have to be distrusted by the end of 10 years.
+Non-spousal Inherited Roth IRA may no longer be stretched and must be distrusted by the end of 10 years.

 The Mega Backdoor Roth